pelmenstar1/RangeCalendar/README.md

 - `selectMonth(year, month)` to select a month.
     - year should be in range of [0; 65535]
     - month is 1-based
-- `selectCustom(LocalDate startDate, LocalDate endDate)` to select custom range.
+- `selectCustom(startDate, endDate)` to select custom range.
 The range should fit in single month, otherwise the exception will be thrown.
 - `clearSelection()` to clear selection.

+Any 'selection' method accepts optional parameter `SelectionRequestRejectedBehaviour` which specifies expected behaviour when a selection request is rejected.

 ## Custom selection manager